Steravy/drum-machine/README.md

   <img src="https://github.com/Steravy/drum-machine/blob/main/public/mobile.png" alt="Drum Machine" width="400px" height='auto' />
 </div>

 This is a web application built with React as part of the freeCodeCamp projects series to earn the Front End Development Libraries Certification.
-Note that the aim of this build is not to deliver a great app experience or but to get the test pass on FCC.
+Note that the aim of this build is not to deliver a great user experience or a great interface design but to get the test pass on FCC.
 Hope you like my implementation!
 Feel free to use as your own, replicate or whatever...

 ## Features